Immunizations

-Immunizations are an essential part of public health.
 Immunizations, also known as vaccines, are a safe and effective way for parents to protect infants, children and teens from 16 potentially harmful diseases.
 Routine vaccination throughout childhood is important because it helps provide immunity before children are exposed to potentially life-threatening diseases.
 In addition to individual protection, immunizations protect communities by preventing the spread of disease and protecting those that are unable to be immunized.
 Today’s vaccines are tested to ensure that they are safe and effective for children to receive at recommended ages.

 NCHD can provide immunizations to children with Medicaid and for children that are uninsured.
-If your private insurance doses not pay for immunizations, we may be able to help.
-Call NCHD for more information or to make an appointment at the clinic nearest you.
+If your private insurance does not pay for immunizations, we may be able to help.
+NCHD also provides some immunizations for adults to keep our families and community healthy.

 Immunization Clinic Schedules